Myrmex/overview/cadmus/dev/backend-core.md

 - add to it a library for parts/fragments (if required), another library for their mock data seeders, and a third library for API services.
 Also, each model-related library will have its unit tests library.

 In what follows, `<PRJ>` represents the short name you chose for your project.

-## Requirements

-- Visual Studio Community Edition or higher.
-- basic knowledge of the C# language.

 ## Creating Solution